 Open the IIS Manager by searching IIS in the search menu.
 Expand HOST → Sites on the left pane, you will find the default web site.
 To add a new site in IIS web server, click on the Add website link from the right panel.

 On Add Website prompt, Provide a Site name to identify your site.
 Let the value of Application pool remain the same as the Site name.
 Put the path of the directory where our

 index.html page resides which we have created in Step 2 of the tutorial.
 Leave the default value in Binding Type, IP address and Port.
 Put the actual domain name in Host name field.
 Click the button OK to add the site and start it.

 Now, you can use a web browser to access

-http://snelexample.site again.
+http://snelexample.site it again.
 You should see the example website.

 Step 4: Download Let’s Encrypt Client

-There are many different client application available for generating Let’s Encrypt certificates.
-In this tutorial, we will use win-acme client as it is very simple, open-source and actively developed command line application.
+There are many different client applications available for generating Let’s Encrypt certificates.
+In this tutorial, we will use win-acme client as it is a very simple, open-source and actively developed command-line application.
 It not only generates the certificates but also installs and renews them automatically.

 win-acme.v2.x.x.x.zip .
 If you are having trouble using internet explorer, you can follow this tutorial to install Chrome on the server.
 Once downloaded, extract the application and move it to some safer location for future use.